hdrpknc/Reference-work/ui5manage.md

 - [ ] ```npm install http-proxy```
 - [ ] just execute the server with ```node static_server.js``` or with any other port ```node static_server.js 8080```
 ##### Code adjustments when using life Backend
 This is nearly everything you have to do.
 But if you run your UI5 application against a life backend gateway server or other OData provider you need to adjust one line of code in your UI5 sources and one to three lines in the static_server.js file

+In your UI5 code you have to tell sapui5 that it should load the OData service from your localhost instead of the real backend server.
+If you don’t do that you won’t get any result because of SOP (Same Origin Policy).
+So change the URL to your OData service in your Component.js file like shown below.

 ### Grunt